Refine Your Search

 Treatment Centers in Dover

 “If your not sure where to start your search, or what type of therapist can help you, we can help you figure that out.
 Our therapists have different specialties making your search easier for you.
-Call us, leave a message and a Therapist will call you back and discuss your needs, answer questions, sort through your needs and direct you to one of our experienced clinicians.
+Call us, leave a message and a therapist will call you back and discuss your needs, answer questions, and direct you to one of our experienced clinicians.

-“Summit Achievement is a licensed residential facility, operated continuously by the same founders since 1996.
+“Summit Achievement is a licensed residential facility in the White Mountains region of Maine, operated continuously by the same founders since 1996.
 Students from throughout the United States and abroad are working on changing unproductive patterns and behaviors.
-Summit Achievement students are boys and girls ages 13 to 21 who may exhibit any of the following: low self-esteem, low motivation, poor school performance, school refusal, drug or alcohol abuse, impulsive behavior, depression, anxiety, poor decision-making, poor or inaccurate self-image, adoption issues, susceptibility to negative peer pressure, and refusal to take responsibility for actions.
+Summit Achievement students are boys and girls ages 13 to 20 who may exhibit any of the following: low self-esteem, low motivation, poor school performance, school refusal, drug or alcohol abuse, impulsive behavior, depression, anxiety, grief and loss, poor decision-making, poor or inaccurate self-image, adoption issues, susceptibility to negative peer pressure, and refusal to take responsibility for actions.

 Inpatient or Outpatient Treatment